 Most students generally face the same dilemma- money issues due to major investment in higher education and piling on living expenses.
 Moreover, new found freedom found when accessing college facilities comes with a high price.
 It is possible that students might make regretful decisions when away from parental supervision and guidance; like misusing your credit card that can cause serious havoc for years to come.

-Many students may not understand the frugality of their credit score.
+Many students may not understand credit score.
 Thus, you could be prone to making large purchases without awareness of long term consequences.
 A helpful tip here would be to not have multiple credit cards.
 If anything, having multiple cards will only increase your debt.
 Say that you are unable to pay your credit balance every month, but are steadily working towards reducing the debt.
 So why take on extra credit cards and work towards pay off additional credit balance as well?
 You should ideally focus on paying that card off, before opening any other accounts.

 Take advantage of the different perks a credit card has to offer, but keep in mind to always be responsible- or you could face a massive difficulty in establishing a good credit score.
 Post completion of your studies, a strong credit history will help you buy your first apartment, a car and fulfill other important tasks.